 In Japan, the government has declared its aim of achieving a decarbonized, carbon-neutral society by 2050, and the public and private sectors are working together to accelerate climate change countermeasures.
-With the aim of ensuring the seamless continuation of its business activities, TLR is proactively implementing "mitigation" measures that help to suppress climate change and "adaptation" measures that help to minimize damage and harm caused by climate change.
+With the aim of ensuring the seamless continuation of its business activities, TLR is proactively implementing "mitigation" measures that help to suppress climate change.
+These include the proactive introduction of energy-saving and high-efficiency equipment, promotion of energy saving, water saving, and the 3Rs (reduce, reuse, and recycle) in cooperation with tenants and other stakeholders, and introduction of renewable energy as part of the roadmap to net zero by 2050.
+In addition, as measures to enhance resilience that contribute to minimizing damage and loss caused by climate change, we will optimize capital expenditure with an awareness of disaster prevention and disaster mitigation and promote the formulation of Business Continuity Planning (BCP) for the entire portfolio and individual properties.